ani37/MovieSL/readme.md

 Here, we loop over the file and we post the titles, locations, names of the director and writer for most of these films.
 Undefined locations are checked and are ignored from the list.

 ### 2.3.
 Login/ Signup
  WTForms are used for Login/ Signup.It is a flexible forms validation and rendering library for Python web development.
-It can work with whatever web framework and template engine you choose.
+It can work with any web framework and template engine you choose.

  *Note : Database for login signup is ignored as currently there is no role of users.*

 # 3. Deploying to pythonanywhere
 PythonAnywhere is an online integrated development environment and web hosting service based on the Python programming language.
-The link to the website is [ani37.pythonanywhere.com](ani37.pythonanywhere.com)
+The link to the website is [http://ani37.pythonanywhere.com/](ani37.pythonanywhere.com)

 ### 3.1.
 Flask
 For the backend of this project Flask was used.
 Flask is a micro web framework written in Python.